What is crusted scabies?

 What are the clinical features of crusted scabies?

 Crusted scabies begins as poorly defined red patches that then develop into thick scaly plaques between the fingers, under the nails, or diffusely over palms and soles.
 Other common areas include elbows and knees.
 Mites can also collect in nail beds, causing the nail plates to split.

 Itching in crusted scabies may be minimal or absent.
 This may be due to the immune compromised nature of the individual.
 The following can contribute to the reduction in scratching:

 - Physical limitation

 - Osteoarticular deformities

 What are the complications of crusted scabies?

 - Infestation of numerous contacts, including family and staff members

 How is crusted scabies diagnosed?

-Scabies is readily diagnosed clinically and confirmed by identification of mites or eggs on dermatoscopic or microscopic examination of burrows.
-Reflectance confocal microscopy has also been used to examine burrows, mites, eggs and mite faeces.
-Skin biopsy is rarely necessary, and will show characteristic scabies pathology.
+Scabies is readily diagnosed clinically and confirmed by identification of mites or eggs on dermoscopic or microscopic examination of burrows.
+Reflectance confocal microscopy has also been used to examine for burrows, mites, eggs, and mite faeces.

 What is the treatment for crusted scabies?